Here Annotated is a special syntax to provide extra information to the type.

 Edges are python functions that determine which node to execute next based on the state, they can be conditional or fixed.

 1.3.
-Reduce Pattern in LangGraph
+Reducer Pattern in LangGraph

 1.3.1.
 Example of reducer from react